kerendian/Zoom-System/README.md

 • Every time a lazy student leaves his room following a room erasure he prints a complaint message.

+**There is additional functionality such as:**

+• adding and deleting a student from a room.

+• a student can send messages according to its type.

+• adding and deleting a student from the system.

 # Error handling
 **according to the types of errors:**